plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

 These are all functions we would like to support.

+- Control and configuration by using a webpage hosted on the ESP32.
 - Support of the existing DHD board (based on STM32)
 - Control 9 chevrons lightning (optionally just 7)
 - Control 9 all chevrons up/down movement